Talos reaches another CCS milestone with large-scale carbon sequestration hub

 Robin Fielder, Talos EVP – Low Carbon Strategy and Chief Sustainability Officer, commented: “We are excited to announce this significant agreement establishing a major CO2 sequestration hub along the Mississippi River along with the new transportation infrastructure collaboration with EnLink Midstream.
 This combination of a large-scale, strategically located sequestration hub plus alignment across the value chain is positioned to deliver turn-key carbon removal solutions in one of the largest and most critical industrial regions in the United States.”

-Talos also explained that these announcements mark “the first major CCS project” in the Baton Rouge/New Orleans area, known as the ‘River Bend CCS’ project, and the first with an integrated midstream solution dedicated to permanent sequestration activities.
-Expanding on its role in the project, Talos added that it will act as the project manager and operator of the injection, storage and monitoring and will be joined by its partner, Storegga.
+Talos says that these announcements mark “the first major CCS project” in the Baton Rouge/New Orleans area, known as the ‘River Bend CCS’ project, and the first with an integrated midstream solution dedicated to permanent sequestration activities.
+Expanding on its role in the project, Talos will act as the project manager and operator of the injection, storage and monitoring and will be joined by its partner, Storegga.

 Timothy S. Duncan, Talos President and Chief Executive Officer, remarked: “Today we announced another milestone on our journey to build out one of the largest portfolios of projects along the U.S. Gulf Coast.